 Tax Evasion Lawyers in Clayton

-Tax Evasion in New Jersey is a criminal act in which someone intentionally fails to pay their taxes.
+Tax Evasion in Ohio is a criminal act in which someone knowingly fails to pay their taxes.

-The penalties for tax evasion in Clayton can range anywhere from small fines to huge fines, along with prison sentences of several years.
+The penalties for tax evasion in Clayton can range anywhere from small penalties to huge penalties, along with prison sentences of several years.

-A Clayton, New Jersey Tax Evasion Lawyer Can Help
+A Clayton, Ohio Tax Evasion Lawyer Can Help